 Neuroretinitis is inflammation of the retina and optic nerve of the eye.
-The condition can be caused by bacteria, viruses or auto-immune disease.
+The condition can be caused by bacteria, viruses or autoimmune disease.
 It shares some features of optic neuritis.
-There is usually central visual loss, which often recovers after some months, but often not completely.
+There is mostly central visual loss, which often recovers after some months, but often not completely.

 There is no treatment that has proven to be helpful.

 Purin V, Glaser JS.
-Topical Diagnosis: Pre-chiasmal visual pathways and management of dry eye disease.
+Topical diagnosis: pre-chiasmal visual pathways.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2013:vol 2; chap 5.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 2;chap 5.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.